 Design and purpose

-A dental crown is cap used to restore a chipped or broken tooth.
-It may also cover a dental implant or a tooth following a root canal.
+A dental crown is a cap used to restore a chipped or broken tooth.
+It may also cover a dental implant.
 Typically made of porcelain, the crown is a dental restoration that strengthens a weak or decayed tooth.

 Veneers are thin porcelain shells that are bonded to the front of teeth.
 They can transform the appearance of discolored, chipped, or misaligned teeth.
 Minor improvement in shape or alignment are possible.
 Veneers are made of a thinner layer of porcelain as they only cover the front of teeth.
 Crowns cover the entire tooth.
 However, this thinness may make veneers more susceptible to fracturing.